Using historical sounds as a reference

 Marking his sixth collaboration with Nolan, supervising sound editor Richard King worked previously on Interstellar (2014), The Dark Knight Rises, Inception, The Dark Knight and The Prestige.
 He brings his unique sound perspective to these complex narratives, often with innovative sound design.
 Born in Tampa, King attended the University of South Florida, graduating with a BFA in painting and film, and entered the film industry in 1985.
 He is the recipient of three Academy Awards for Best Achievement in Sound Editing for Inception, The Dark Knight and Master and Commander: The Far Side of the World (2003), plus two BAFTA Awards and four MPSE Golden Reel Awards for Best Sound Editing.

-King, along with Alex Gibson, has been nominated for an Academy Award for Achievement in Sound Editing for Dunkirk.
+King, along with Alex Gibson, recently won the Academy Award for Achievement in Sound Editing for Dunkirk.

 The Sound of History